LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

   for the new fixed-point iterate, :math:`z_i^{(m+1)}`.

-* In the case of a time-dependent mass matrix, to construct the Runge-Kutta right-hand side vectors we must solve
+* In the case of a time-dependent mass matrix, to construct the Runge--Kutta right-hand side vectors we must solve

   .. math::